OSCC-Project/iEDA/src/operation/iSTA/README.md

 > ## Example of how to use the iSTA tool

 ### Write the tcl file(run_ista.tcl)

-The example tcl file path:~/irefactor/src/operation/iSTA/source/data/example1/run_ista.tcl
+The example tcl file path: src/operation/iSTA/source/data/example1/run_ista.tcl

 #### Set the timing report output path